jvde-github/AIS-catcher/README.md

 **Under development**:
 Making enhancements to build a server version to handle high data throughput and manage multiple stations, for a sneak peek see [here](https://aiscatcher.org/#liveais).

+**Edge** version:
+- smaller default icons and setting option to set icon size
+- setting option to define width of vesseltracks

 **v0.56** has recently added:
 - small performance improvements in map rendering
 - You can access  geoJSON output of the current ship positions by visiting the web viewer at `/geojson` and for KML output, please navigate to `/kml` (enable with the